 Upcoming events at Circuit Gilles Villeneuve

 Circuit Gilles Villeneuve is a temporary street circuit that’s only used once a year.
 Sadly, the event was cancelled due to COVID-19 in 2020 and 2021.
-The next Canadian Grand Prix is expected to take place in June 2022.
 On the bright side, a new agreement will see Formula 1 stay in Montreal for at least two years longer, until 2031.
+The event will return in 2022, with the Canadian Grand Prix taking place on June 17-19.
+Tickets for the event are now on sale.

 How to get there